UTSA vs. San Diego State Frisco Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 - These two squads combine to surrender 43.1 points per game, 6.4 fewer than this contest's over/under.

-- The Roadrunners and their opponents have scored an average of 59.9 points per game in 2021, 10.4 more than Tuesday's total.
+- Roadrunners games this season feature an average total of 59.9 points, a number 10.4 points higher than Tuesday's over/under.

 - The 44.1 PPG average total in Aztecs games this season is 5.4 points fewer than this game's over/under.